jasnlink/qr_order/README.md

 - LEMP stack setup on Linode

 ## Main features
+- Included QR code scanner on the web app.
-- Customers scan a QR code to access the app
+- Conveniently assign QR codes and print them to each table with the table management system.
-- Navigate categories and choose food items to add
+- Easily navigate the menu and place orders to be placed.
-- Select and zoom in to get more information on each item
-- Add items to a cart system
-- Cart drawer with order summary
-- Customer places order and the order is sent to the kitchen
-- Orders are printed directly from a local server to a thermal printer
+- Magically send orders straight to the kitchen, removing the need for paper checklists and reducing the number of staff needed.

 ## Admin side features
 - Generate QR code for a table